Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Humans are adapted to simple carbs in fruits

 There are many fascinating adaptations to frugivory and specialization to fruits as foods, like our vitamin C genes, color vision, complex hands, and a highly efficient uptake and use of fructose as an energy source in our cells!
-Fructose gets a bad reputation due to isolated high-fructose products, however, fructose in fruits is known to be suitable even when our insulin production is decreased.
+Fructose gets a bad reputation due to isolated high-fructose products.
+However, fructose in fruits is known to be suitable even when our insulin production is decreased.
+Read also our post on fruit consumption for people with insulin resistance.

 Grains and fruits have different levels of toxicity and nutrition for humans